tillitis/tkey-ssh-agent/README.md

 ### Memory

 RAM starts at 0x4000\_0000 and ends at 0x4002\_0000 (128 KB).
-The app will be loaded by firmware at RAM start.
-The stack for the app is setup to start just below RAM end (see [apps/libcrt0/crt0.S](apps/libcrt0/crt0.S)).
+The app will be loaded by firmware at the top of RAM.
+The stack for the app is setup to start at the bottom of RAM (see [apps/libcrt0/crt0.S](apps/libcrt0/crt0.S)).
 A larger app comes at a compromise of it having a smaller stack.